wcrl/Build-the-Bot/WCRL 2023 Competitor Information/WCRL 2022-2023 Rulebook.md

 ### Competition Attachments (Weapons)

 - All bots must have at least one independently powered, 3D printed competition attachment that can seriously affect the operation of another bot.
-(Note: Bots that have an attachment that cannot cause significant damage to another bot will be seen as _not_ having a competition attachent.
+(Note: Bots that have an attachment that cannot cause significant damage to another bot will be seen as _not_ having a competition attachment.
 This includes flippers that move, but cannot move the weight of the bot with enough power to cause damage).
   - A wedge is permissible, as long as it is accompanied by an additional active competition attachment.
   - Competition attachments may be swapped between matches, but may require re-inspection.
   - There is no limit on the number of competition attachments on a particular bot.